Probing Heavy Dark Matter in Red Giants: Dark Matter-Induced Helium Ignition in Red Giants

 Although the helium flash itself is not directly observable since most of the released energy is absorbed in lifting the electron degeneracy of the core, its premature onset can leave observable imprints.
 One such consequence is a decrease in the luminosity at the TRGB.
 In standard stellar evolution, initially low-mass stars (with $M \lesssim 2 M_\odot$) undergo helium ignition when the core reaches a temperature of $T_{\rm c} \sim 10^8\,{\rm K}$ and a density of $\rho_{\rm c} \sim 10^6\,{\rm g}/{\rm cm}^3$.
 However, if the helium flash is triggered earlier (e.g., at a lower core mass due to DM-induced heating), the correlated tip luminosity of RG would be reduced.
 Such variations can provide a novel avenue to constrain DM properties.
 Moreover, since the TRGB has been proposed as a type of standard candle, premature helium ignition may have implications for the reliability of this distance indicator.

 The condition for helium ignition is determined by the balance between nuclear heating and conductive or radiative cooling within a localized region of the core.
 This leads to the concept of a ``trigger mass" $M_{\rm tr}$, defined as the minimal mass of core material that must reach a critical temperature for thermal runaway to occur.
+As for the contribution from plasmon neutrino cooling~\cite{1996ApJS..102..411I}, we have confirmed that it is important only around TRGB, while it is subdominant when DM heats up the core material above $ 10^8 $K. Therefore, we can safely neglect this effect in our discussion.
 In the following, we examine whether a collapsing DM core can deposit sufficient energy (through elastic scatterings or annihilation) to heat a region of mass $M_{\rm tr}$ above the ignition threshold.